quartx-software/quartx-blog/content/code/efk_stack/index.md

 - Building docker image for fluentd

- Using the follwoing command you can build the previously made `Dockerfile`, it should create an `Image ID` as shown, keep note of this `Image ID` as we will use it for the next command.
+ Using the following command you can build the previously made `Dockerfile`, it should create an `Image ID` as shown, keep note of this `Image ID` as we will use it for the next command.

  ```sh